Collège Jean-de-Brébeuf: Programs

 Collège Jean-de-Brébeuf offers a number of two-year pre-university programs (unlike public colleges, it does not offer technical programs, which typically take around three years to complete and lead directly to certification for a specific trade or profession).
 Pre-university college degrees cover subject matter roughly equivalent to that of the additional year of high school given elsewhere in Canada in preparation for a chosen field of study in university.

 Post-secondary students attending Collège Jean-de-Brébeuf can choose one of several programs of study, depending on the concentrations required for the university program in which they intend to pursue their studies.
 The college offers programs in Social Science, Literature & Communications, Health Science, Pure and Applied Science and Arts & Sciences.

-In addition to the standard Diploma of College Studies, students in certain programs are also awarded an International Baccalaureate (IB) or Sciences, Lettres et Arts (FR) diploma (all-rounded preparatory for all university majors except music and dance, known as Arts and Science in English-language colleges).
+In addition to the standard Diploma of College Studies, students in certain programs are also awarded a Sciences, Lettres et Arts (FR) diploma (all-rounded preparatory for all university majors except music and dance, known as Arts and Science in English-language colleges).

+It is also possible for students who practice a musical instrument at a high level to pursue their collegiate studies at Brébeuf in either Social Science, Pure and Applied Science, Health Science or Literature and Communication while simultaneously completing a DEC in Music by using a "musique-études" formula with the École de musique Vincent-d'Indy.
+This college track is called Double DEC and takes an additional year to complete, making it possible to attend Collège Jean-de-Brébeuf for 8 years.